Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 The following cases would be disallowed :
 1. if the two enums have same x-ms-enum name , but the types are different.
 2. if the two enums have same x-ms-enum name , but the 'modelAsString' are different.
-3. if the two enums have same x-ms-enum name , but the enums have different values.
+3. if the two enums have same x-ms-enum name , but include different values.
 4. if the two enums have same x-ms-enum name and the 'modelAsString' is false , but the enums values have different order.

 **CreatedAt**: March 18, 2020